CtrlK

 Distinctiveness Conflict Risk

-The focus on code formatting with Prettier is a clear niche.
-The trigger terms are specific to formatting/style concerns and unlikely to conflict with general coding, linting, or other development skills.
+The focus on code formatting with Prettier is a clear, distinct niche.
+The trigger terms are specifically about formatting and style consistency, which is unlikely to conflict with other skills like linting, testing, or general code editing.

 3 / 3